KhardanOne/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 This model is much bigger than neccessary.
-The evidence is that the training accuracy becomes lover than the validation accuracy as soon as the 2nd epoch.
+The evidence is that the training accuracy becomes higher than the validation accuracy as soon as the 2nd epoch.
 This is a clear sign of overtraining.
 Possible solutions:
 * Feed it with more data
 * Use dropout
 * Lessen the network size